Tosa-Kamikawaguchi Station

 Tosa-Kamikawaguchi Station (土佐上川口駅, Tosa-Kamikawaguchi-eki) is a passenger railway station located in the town of Kuroshio, Hata District, Kōchi Prefecture, Japan.
 It is operated by the Tosa Kuroshio Railway and has the station number "TK34".

 Lines and services

 Tosa-Kamikawaguchi is served by the Tosa Kuroshio Railway Nakamura Line, and is located 29.2 km from the starting point of the line at Kubokawa.

 The station is also served by the JR Shikoku Ashizuri limited express service from Nakamura and Sukumo to Kōchi and Shimanto limited express service from Nakamura and Sukumo to Kōchi and Takamatsu.

 Layout

-The station, which is unmanned, consists of a side platform serving a single track located on a hillside and is reached by a flight of steps from the access road.
+The station, which is unstaffed, consists of a side platform serving a single track located on a hillside and is reached by a flight of steps from the access road.
 There is a shelter on the platform for waiting passengers.
 A parking area, bike shed, and a public telephone call box is at the base of the stairs.